ppy/osu-wiki/news/2025/2025-02-14-project-loved-february-2025.md

 [![](/wiki/shared/news/2025-02-14-project-loved-february-2025/1321343.jpg)](https://osu.ppy.sh/community/forums/topics/2041000)

-[Nanamai - TADAIMAA!!!!](https://osu.ppy.sh/beatmapsets/1321343#taiko) by ::Waribashi::{ user=2250574 } and ::Shamirin\1mzk::{ user=11325757 }\
+[Nanamai - TADAIMAA!!!!](https://osu.ppy.sh/beatmapsets/1321343#taiko) by ::Waribashi::{ user=2250574 } and ::Shamirin_mzk::{ user=11325757 }\
 260 BPM, 2:33 | 6.30★, 6.31★\
 *description written by ::K a y o k o::{ user=17664300 }*

 ::Waribashi::{ user=2250574 } (a.k.a.
 KTYN) is back at it again in Loved voting.
 However, the map we have for this month is slightly different from what you typically see from their other Loved maps.
 This time we're bringing you a meme monstrosity by the name of [TADAIMAA!!!!](https://osu.ppy.sh/beatmapsets/1321343#taiko/2737122).
 This is an otomad mix of the song "Baqeela" by owl\*tree along with the sounds of gacha series diva Karyl from *Princess Connect!
 Re:Dive*, stressing her happiness of returning home.

 This incredibly fun map is not your typical double-BPM speed map, it's a map with tons of distinct personalities meshed into one map.
-With Waribashi's comfy 1/3 + 1/4 patterning and smart usages of repeating patterns, along with ::Shamirin\1mzk::{ user=11325757 }'s SVs, the ninja finishers, barcode gimmicks, and kiai flashes bring tons of twists to compliment the different sound layers of the remix.
+With Waribashi's comfy 1/3 + 1/4 patterning and smart usages of repeating patterns, along with ::Shamirin_mzk::{ user=11325757 }'s SVs, the ninja finishers, barcode gimmicks, and kiai flashes bring tons of twists to compliment the different sound layers of the remix.

 If the SVs are overwhelming you, feel free to check out the "No SV" difficulty to get familiar with the patterns before coming back to challenge the "Welcome back" difficulty, I'm sure Karyl will always be here to greet you.